hawell/z42-core/README.md

 ### dns RRs

-dns RRs are stored in redis as json strings inside a hash map using address as field key. there are two special labels: @config for zone specific configuration and @ for TLD records.
+dns RRs are stored in redis as json strings inside a hash map using address as field key.
+@ is used for TLD records.

 ~~~
 redis-cli>HGETALL example.com.
 1) "@"
-2) "@config"
-3) "www"
+2) "www"
 ~~~

 #### A